Looking for a Border Collie Puppy?

 -

 The prefix initials at the start of the AKC registered name indicate that the dog has been awarded a championship title.
 The CH title is a conformation championship title that means at least 3 AKC judges (often many more) have evaluated the dog in competition and certified that the dog is structurally sound and representative of its breed, and is therefore suitable for breeding.
 There are more advanced levels of championship titles available - for example GCH (grandchampion) and higher levels such as bronze-level grandchampion (GCHB) where very many judges have judged the dog to be superior to many other Border Collies in competition for structure and breed-type.
-Note: during the COVID period, many AKC events were cancelled (particularly conformation dog shows) and there are many worthy younger dogs that have not had the opportunity to enter dog shows and earn the AKC CH title.
-Dog shows have only recently opened back up in California, and entry numbers are currently low preventing dogs from being able to finish their championships.
+Note: during the COVID period, many AKC events were cancelled (particularly conformation dog shows) and there are many worthy younger dogs that did not have the opportunity to enter dog shows and earn the AKC CH title.
+Dog shows only opened back up in California in late 2022 to the point where entry numbers have been sufficient to enable dogs to finish their championships.

 -